grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

     helm upgrade grafana-agent-metrics grafana/grafana-agent -i -n monitoring -f values.yaml --set-file agent.configMap.content=agent.river
     ```

-    This command uses the `--set-file` flag to pass the configuration file as a Hhelm value, so that we can continue to edit it as a regular River file.
+    This command uses the `--set-file` flag to pass the configuration file as a Helm value, so that we can continue to edit it as a regular River file.

-## Convert `MetricsIntances` to flow components
+## Convert `MetricsIntances` to Flow components

 A `MetricsInstance` resource primarily defines: